syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Features.md

 ![ContextMenu for nodes in treegrid WPF](ContextMenu_images/ContextMenu_img1.png)

-While binding the menu item using CommandBinding you can get the command parameter as TreeGridNodeContextMenuInfo which contains the node of the corresponding row.
+When binding the menu item using CommandBinding, you can get the command parameter as TreeGridNodeContextMenuInfo, which contains nodes of the corresponding row.

 {% tabs %}
 {% highlight xaml %}